 By far the strongest evidence suggesting that our model might be on the right track comes from the "coincidental" agreement between the classical energy stored in our capacitor-like synapse and the quantum mechanical spacing of the energy levels obtained by quantizing it.
 This is a truly remarkable result and hints at some very clever evolutionary design-work.
-Neurons, given their small size and metabolic limitations, probably, have more-or-less to function with potential differences of about 40 mV.
+Neurons, given their small size and metabolic limitations, probably, have more-or-less to function with potential differences of about 30 mV.
 It is hard to see how they could generate hugely greater potentials.
-This being the case, were the radius of the synapse to be ten times larger than it is, the synaptic cleft would have to be $30 \,\mu$ m wide for our "coincidental" equality to hold.
+This being the case, were the radius of the synapse to be ten times larger than it is, the synaptic cleft would have to be 30 μ m wide for our "coincidental" equality to hold.
 Neurotransmitters would be unable to diffuse across it quickly or in significant concentrations.
+And the synapse would no longer much resemble a parallel-plate capacitor.
 If the radius were ten times smaller, the synaptic cleft would have to be narrower than an atom.